verbb/formie/packages/docs/browser/ui-reference/fields/index.md

 - a visual preview of the default output
 - required attributes and which element they belong to when overriding markup
 - optional styling classes
-- browser hooks and events when a field has browser behavior
+- browser hooks and events when a field has browser behaviour
 - token and accessibility notes for common overrides

 For full Twig overrides, start with [Form](/browser/ui-reference/components/form) and [Field](/browser/ui-reference/components/field) before drilling into the field-specific pages.